agnat/ncd/README.md

 At the core of ncd are two types of queues.
 The user dispatches code to a queue and the code is executed on the other side of a thread boundary.

 `WorkQueue`s run code on the thread pool.
 Although there currently is only one default work queue, this will become a fully user constructable type.
 Each work queue has a maximum number of threads it will use in parallel.
 A queue with a maximum thread count of one will execute all items sequentially while queues with more threads execute items concurrently.
 The default queue uses `UV_THREADPOOL_SIZE` - 4 threads, with a minimum of one.
-That is, it is a sequential queue until you start to give it more threads by setting `UV_THREADPOOL_SIZE'.
+That is, it is a sequential queue until you start to give it more threads by setting `UV_THREADPOOL_SIZE`.

 Code executing on the thread pool has access to an instance of `MainQueue`.
 Code dispatched on this type of queue is executed on the main thread and can use the javascript engine.